Blood clots and the COVID-19 Vaccine

 The vaccine and blood clots – risks and benefits

-The incidence of blood clots following a dose of the Astra-Zeneca (AZ) vaccine is making news, with the Australian Technical Advisory Group on Immunisation (ATAGI) stating the preferred vaccine in people under 50 years of age is the Pfizer (Comirnaty) vaccine.
+The incidence of blood clots following a dose of the Astra-Zeneca (AZ) vaccine has changed, with the Australian Technical Advisory Group on Immunisation (ATAGI) stating the preferred vaccine in people under 60 years of age is the Pfizer (Comirnaty) vaccine.

 Firstly, not all clots are the same.
-The clots potentially caused by the vaccine are thought to have a similar mechanism to a condition called Heparin Induced Thrombocytopaenia (HIT), and this new syndrome is being called many things, such as Vaccine Induced Prothrombotic Immune Thrombocytopaenia (VIPIT) which I will refer to it as in this post.
-Other than the fact that it appears to affect younger female patients, we don’t know any other risk factors.
-The female prevalence may be explained by the fact more females are immunised in Europe than males at present but this isn’t clear.
+The clots potentially caused by the vaccine are thought to have a similar mechanism to a condition called Heparin Induced Thrombocytopaenia (HIT), and this new syndrome is being called many things, such as Vaccine Induced Prothrombotic Immune Thrombocytopaenia (VIPIT) and Thrombosis with Thrombocytopaenia (TTS) which I will refer to it as in this post.
+It appears to affect younger people slightly more disproportionately, though the 50-59 age group also has a slight increase in the incidence compared to older groups.